Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Note that although `ILocationProvider` exposes two different methods, from the contract perspective **we have no way of knowing which one actually gets called**.
 This means that by choosing to mock a specific one of these methods, we are making an **assumption about the underlying implementation** of the method we're testing (which was deliberately hidden in the previous snippets).

 All in all the test does correctly verify that the business logic inside `GetSolarTimesAsync` works as expected.
-However, as evident by the earlier remarks, it comes with a cost.

-## The price of unit testing

-First of all, unit tests have a very limited purpose, which is to verify business logic in a localized scope.

-Mock-based unit testing is inherently **implementation-aware**.

-### Limited purpose
+However, let's expand on some of the observations we've made in the process.

+___

+1. Unit tests **have a limited purpose**

-When writing tests, it's surprisingly easy to forget what exactly we're trying to verify.
-With unit tests, it's important to remember that their purpose is to test business logic in a very localized scope.
+It's important to understand that the goal of unit testing is to verify business logic in a very localized scope.
+If your intention is to test wider interactions, you will probably want to write integration tests instead.

-Would we benefit from unit testing a method that calculates solar times using a 60-lines algorithm?
-Most likely, yes.
+For example, does it make sense to unit test a method that calculates solar times using a long and complicated mathematical algorithm?
+Most likely, _yes_.

-Would we benefit from unit testing a method that sends a request to a REST API and maps the result to geographical coordinates?
-Most likely, not.
+Does it make sense to unit test a method that sends a request to a REST API to get geographical coordinates?
+Most likely, _not_.

-If your goal is to get high test coverage via unit tests, you will go from class to class...
+I often notice that some people write integration tests, but still refer to them as unit tests, arguing that a unit can be arbitrarily chosen and doesn't have to be limited to the smallest possible scope.
+This makes the line between unit tests and integration tests very blurry, ultimately just making the usage of the term completely useless.

+If you focus on unit testing as a goal in itself, you will find that, despite putting a lot of effort, most tests will not be able to provide you with the confidence you need, simply because they're testing the wrong thing.
+In my experience, most projects just don't have enough business logic in them to justify extensive unit testing.

+2. Unit tests **lead to complex design**

+It has always surprised me that one of the most popular arguments in favor of unit testing is that in enforces you to design software in a highly modular way.
+Why would anyone consider it beneficial to reduce code cohesion by adding unnecessary indirection?

+Abstraction is a really powerful technique that enables a variety of useful design patterns, but it inevitably leads to much higher cognitive complexity.

 ### Increased cognitive complexity